Min1222Ag/C.C/README.md

     5-3.
 After receiving a signal from RPi 2, it resumes moving as avoiding an obstacle or not according to the type of the signal; driving or avoiding.

     6-1.
-RPi 2 takes charge of accurate obstacle detection and it starts with proximity sensors as default at the first.
+RPi 2 takes charge of accurate obstacle detection and it starts with proximity sensors, LiDAR, and PiCam.

     6-2.
-As proximity sensors detect an obstacle, sequentially the LiDAR and PiCam operate.

-    6-3.
-If one of them detects an obstacle, RPi 2 sends an avoiding signal.
+If they detect an obstacle, RPi 2 sends an avoiding signal.
 Otherwise, RPi 2 sends a driving signal.

-    6-4.
-After transmitting signal, RPi 2 ends LiDAR and PiCam operation.

 #### 🌊 Environment Setting